Dan-Nassirharand/dan.slidev/toolchains/intro.md

 - Toolchains often do multiple parts of compiling process unless requested otherwise.

-- There are many types of toolchains, but GCC for C will be the main toolchain of discussion as it is the compiler of choice for the common code team when selecting new toolchains.
+- There are many types of toolchains, but GCC for C will be the main toolchain of discussion, because it is the compiler of choice for the common code team when selecting new toolchains.

 ---